dotnet/project-system/docs/repo/getting-started.md

 ## Code

 Contribution to this repository is via the [fork model](https://help.github.com/articles/fork-a-repo/).
-Contributors push changes to their own "forked" version of this repository, and then submit a pull request into it requesting those changes be merged.
+Contributors push changes to their own "forked" version of project-system, and then submit a pull request into it requesting those changes be merged.

 To get started: